Vanishborn/VirPlot/README.md

 - Identify under or over-sequenced regions.
 - Assess the relationship between functional elements and read depth.
 - Validate annotations visually.
+- Visualize contiguous coverage intervals and reveal potential breaks or low‑support regions.

 This tool generates a vertically stacked plot:
-- **Top**: Gene product annotations (e.g. RdRp, CP, MP, etc) as labeled colored boxes on a genome line.
+- **Top**: Gene product annotations (e.g. RdRp, CP, MP, etc.) as labeled colored boxes on a genome line.
-- **Bottom**: Sequencing depth plot over the same genomic range.
+- **Bottom**: Sequencing depth plot over the same genomic range, with optional shading of below‑threshold gaps.

-Both plots are **aligned on a shared x-axis** and exported as vector-format graphics suitable for use in publications while offering other output options.
+Both plots are **aligned on a shared x-axis** and exported as vector-format graphics suitable for use in publications, with other output options available for downstream fine-tuning.

 ---